relessawy/dm_lab_instructions/README.md

 Agenda
 ===
 * Use Case Overview
-* Business Object Model
+* Lab 1 Business Object Model
-* Decisions Authoring
+* Lab 2 Decisions Authoring
-* Decisions as a Service
+* Lab 3 Decisions as a Service
-* Testing a Decision Service
+* Lab 4 Testing a Decision Service
-* Executing a Decision Service
+* Lab 5 Executing a Decision Service

 <!-- # Use Case Review